Local conservation officer reports

-CO Ben Karon (Pine City) spent time this week training.
-Time was also spent patrolling for ATV activity.
-Spots for anglers were checked and his patrol boat was taken out of storage.
+CO Ben Karon (Pine City) spent time this week patrolling the area for hunting and fishing activity.
+Miscellaneous wildlife-related call were handled.
+Karon spoke at a local firearms safety class.

-CO Bret Grundmeier (Hinckley) spent most of the week at Camp Ripley completing annual training.
-Calls were taken about black bears being seen leaving their hibernation areas and roaming around.
-There were also a couple reports of car vs. bear vehicle accidents.
-Fishing activity was found on the open waters of rivers and streams, and a few spring turkey hunters were checked.
+CO Bret Grundmeier (Hinckley) reports most area lakes remain covered in ice.
+Rivers had some fishing activity where shore anglers were found trying to catch catfish and rough fish.
+Turkey hunters who were checked had good luck seeing a lot of birds and quite a few were successful at harvesting a turkey.

+CO Mike Krauel (Mora) spent the week attending Division training.
+Krauel also spent time checking anglers.
+Anglers were excited to get out on the boat after the last of the ice disappeared this past week.

 (0) comments